tribalfs/GalaxyMaxHzPub/README.md

 * Per-app refresh rate settings:
    * Configure different refresh rate settings for different apps, either adaptive or static [premium].

-* Keep selected refresh rate mode on power saving mode [premium]
+* Prevent switching to Standard mode on power saving mode [premium]
    * Prevent system from switching to Standard mode when power saving mode is enabled
    * GMH will automatically apply a workaround to bypass 60Hz limitation on Power Saving Mode (PSM) on supported Samsung smartphones [^1].
-     Devices with OneUI5+ and those few with OneUI4.* require extra steps[^3] except when rooted with Magisk and using Xposed/LSPosed module.
+     Devices with OneUI5.* , OneUI6.* and those few with OneUI4.* require extra steps[^3] except when rooted with Magisk and using Xposed/LSPosed module.

 #### Screen-off Mods: